Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

   - Quadratic Voting

-- Wallet MVP launch with basic features including Social Recovery and Key management services (potential following grant applications submission)
+- Wallet MVP launch with basic features including Social Recovery and Key management service (potential following grant application submissions)

 - Garbled Circuit Evaluator in WASM to enable its use on browser and nodes - Transaction Validation variants on browsers
 - Improvement of our Visual Cryptography scheme by reintroducing full Visual Cryptography frames to display characters, figures and images.
 This should increase the complexity, cost and resources required for an attack